Karen + Mina Are "Just a Couple of Likable Gingers"

 Lest you think we exaggerate, take a look at a couple of the "before" pictures.

-The foundation issues are, in fact, so severe that it leads Mina to theorize that the only thing holding the house up is magic.
+The foundation issues are, in fact, so severe that it leads Karen to theorize that the only thing holding the house up is magic.
 And magic is what it may take to circumvent the 'money pit' scenario and turn this house into a home that will attract buyers and recoup enough dollars to at least break even.
 And those are the things to consider even before a somewhat unorthodox chimney removal leaves a gaping hole in the roof.

 Just how does this tale of two ladies unfold?
 Set a reminder now to find out.